davidsmorais/kuro/readme.md

 08/10/20:

-* Merged all pending pull requests from the main branch into my own branch.
+* Merged all pending pull requests from 01/2020 to 10/2020 via main branch into this fork
-* Bumped up multiple depenency versions and updated electron base
+* Bumped up multiple depenency versions and made a massive update to electron base
 * Removed old releases from January
+* index.html CSS updated thanks to [1703310](https://github.com/1703310)
+* Shortcut key reference fixed thanks to [greymond1](https://github.com/greymond1)
+* dom-ready update thanks to [nfusionz](https://github.com/nfusionz)

 31/01/20: